lmagyar/homeassistant-addon-tailscale-funnel/tailscale/DOCS.md

 <https://login.tailscale.com/start>

-### Enabling Tailscale Funnel
+## Tailscale Funnel prerequisites

 With the Tailscale Funnel feature you can access your Home Assistant instance from the wider internet using your Tailscale domain (like `https://homeassistant.tail1234.ts.net`) even from devices **without installed Tailscale VPN client** (eg. general phones, tablets, laptops).

-Without the Tailscale Funnel feature, you still will be able to access your Home Assistant instance while you are locally connected to your Tailscale VPN.
+Without the Tailscale Funnel feature, you will be able to access your Home Assistant instance only when your devices (eg. phones, tablets, laptops) are connected to your Tailscale VPN, there will be no internet &#10132; VPN proxying.

+> This is an alpha feature that is invite only.
+Please go to Tailscale's [Settings / Feature Previews page][tailscale_feature], and under the **Funnel** section check that you are invited and have access to this feature.

+See [Tailscale Funnel][tailscale_info_funnel] for more information.

 To use the Tailscale Funnel feature, you need to modify some of your Home Assistant and Tailscale settings.

-#### Home Assistant prerequisites
+### Home Assistant configuration

 Since Home Assistant by default blocks requests from proxies/reverse proxies, you need to tell your instance to allow requests from the Tailscale add-on.